Boating Access -Your Way to the Water

 Equipment, motor, and boat: Double check your boat, motor, equipment and safety gear.

 - Check for reported navigation hazards.
-ALWAYS scout ahead before you float a river.
-If you see a hazard -REPORT the hazard.
-We'll post the information to the website and have the hazard assessed by law enforcement.
-In some cases, the Marine Board may contract to mitigate a navigation hazard.
+ALWAYS scout ahead before you boat a river.
+If you see a hazard -REPORT it.
+We'll post the information to the website and have the obstruction assessed by law enforcement.
+In some cases, the Marine Board may contract to mitigate a navigation obstruction.

 - Make sure all life jackets are in good shape and fit the people in boat.